BeanyTheCoder/newsletter-sign-up-with-success-message-main/README.md

 ## Welcome 👋

-This is a solution to the [(project-name) challenge on Frontend Mentor](link).
+This is a solution to the [Newsletter signup form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents 📑